Adaptation into European Spanish of the Automated Working Memory Test Battery (AWMA)

-• Miguel A. Pérez Universidad de Murcia
+• Miguel A. Pérez University of Murcia

-• Flavia H. Santos University of Minho, Laboratory of Human Cognition http://orcid.org/0000-0003-2592-9038
+• Flavia H. Santos University of Minho Laboratory of Human Cognition http://orcid.org/0000-0003-2592-9038

 • Lidia Gómez-Cobos University of Murcia